 To help lighten the stress on our plants, we amended our tanks and pots with a blend of half top soil (from last year), and half potting soil out of bagged potting mix we got at the local hardware store.
 Each stock tank garden container takes about 6 cubic feet of soil.
 After blending it was much lighter and fluffier than last year, and I think it will be a much bigger success for starting ground sown seeds, and make a much easier transition for our started plants.

 This is just a recap of how we chose to start a stock tank garden for ourselves, and really, there is no totally wrong answer here.
 Your plants need three things, water, sun, and dirt.
 So even if you’re making your first garden as a way to stave off the boredom of isolation, or taking a stand in your own Victory Garden of sorts, the best place to start is just to start!
+Buy stock tanks, dirt and seeds and you’re good to go!
 If you have questions on what we have done, please let me know!